-Go out of your comfort zone and explore the iconic Inca Trail hike; enjoy the natural wonders, visit the ancient Inca sites, interact with our local porters, and experience the best of Peruvian food while you meet new friends and arrive in Machu Picchu through the mountains.
+Go out of your comfort zone and explore the iconic Inca Trail hike to Machu Picchu; enjoy the natural wonders, visit the ancient Inca sites, interact with our local porters, and experience the best of Peruvian food while you meet new friends and arrive in Machu Picchu through the Sun Gate.

 Hiking the Inca Trail with TreXperience is discovering a new hiking and camping experience where simplicity becomes the experience of a lifetime.
 Come and join our fun small group tours to Machu Picchu with like-minded trekkers from all over the world, different ages, and genders.
-It’s perfect for solo travelers, couples, or groups of friends looking for inspiring and life-changing trekking experiences.
+It is ideal for single travelers, partners, and even friends wishing to have life-changing and exciting trekking adventures.

 Tour Highlights: